 For local transport to and from the vet, this sturdy carrier is a great buy.
-Rated for small cats; larger cats in the 15-20 lb. range may also fit this 24” carrier, though some users fretted whether the carrying handle would hold up.
+Rated for small cats; larger cats in the 15 to 20 pound range may also fit this 24-inch carrier, though some users fretted whether the carrying handle would hold up.
 But you’ll have to purchase a different carrier for airline travel.

 Atlas 10 Cat and Dog Carrier